myriadrf/LimeADPD/docs/implementation/limesdr-qpcie.rst

 related to the modulation bandwidth as shown later.

 CFR output is filtered by on-FPGA digital low-pass post-CFR FIR filters (Figure 8).
 These filters are very frequency selective and efficiently remove out-of-band unwanted products generated by BB digital modem as well as CFR PW method itself.

-We have implemented two CFR blocks for both transmitted channels.
+Two CFR blocks have been implemented for both transmitted channels.
 The 40-tap PWCFR module operates at 122.88 MHz clock frequency.

-If interpolation control signal is zero (see Figure 8) the data rate of CFR input signal samples, which come (from WFM RAM) to CFR input is 30.72 MS/s.
-Therefore, the PWCFR operates at the clock frequency level which is 4 times greater than processing data rate.
+If the interpolation control signal is zero (see Figure 8) the data rate of CFR input signal samples (from WFM RAM) to CFR input is 30.72 MS/s.
+Therefore, the PWCFR operates at the clock frequency level which is 4 times greater than the processing data rate.
 In this case, the data interpolation (using up-conversion of factor of 2) is used after CFR and post-CFR FIR blocks (see Figure 8).
 The number of taps in these filters is 40.
 The order *L* is in the range 1 ≤ *L* ≤ 40.

-If interpolation control signal is equal to one (Figure 8), interpolation (using up-conversion of factor of 2) is used in front of CFR and post CFR FIR blocks. (see Figure8).
+If the interpolation control signal is equal to one (Figure 8), interpolation (using up-conversion of factor of 2) is used in front of CFR and post CFR FIR blocks. (see Figure8).
 In this case, the data rate of signals processed by CFR and post-CFR FIR blocks is equal to 61.44 MS/s.
 Therefore, the PWCFR operates at the clock frequency level which is only 2 times greater than processing data rate.
 The data interpolation, located after the CFR and post-CFR FIR blocks, is now bypassed.
 The number of taps in the CFR and post-CFR low-pass filters is limited to 20.
 Therefore, the L is in the range 1 ≤ *L* ≤ 20.